mzattera/predictive-powers/README.md

 	public static void main(String[] args) throws Exception {

-		// Un-comment the below to use OpenAI services for the oracle Endpoint endpoint = new OpenAiEndpoint();
+		// Uncomment the below to use OpenAI services for the oracle Endpoint endpoint = new OpenAiEndpoint();

-		// Un-comment the below to use Hugging Face services for the oracle
+		// Uncomment the below to use Hugging Face services for the oracle
 		// Endpoint endpoint = new HuggingFaceEndpoint();

 		try (endpoint) {